Observable signatures of Hall viscosity in lowest Landau level superfluids: Computation of Hall viscosity in LLL superfluids

 We then consider the full Hamiltonian composed of $\hat{H}_0$ given by Eq.~(\ref{eqn:H0_Mexican_hat}) in the second quantized basis and projected to the LLL, plus this term.
 It will be given by:

 where we have dropped the Landau level index for notational simplicity.
-Let us further suppose that the state we start with is a condensate in the $m=\ell$ state, i.e. the ``giant vortex state'' mentioned in the main text.
+Let us further suppose that the state we start with is a condensate in the $m=\ell$ state i.e., the ``giant vortex state'' mentioned in the main text.
 We can then take $d_{\ell+q} = \sqrt{N_0}\delta_{q=0} + \beta_q$ where $N_0$ is the number of particles in the ground state and $q\neq 0$ for $\beta_q$.
 Then we will have that:

-and where we asssume that $\ell \gg 1,q$ \footnote{A similar equation was found in~\cite{roncaglia_rotating_2011}, but where the $U,g$ and other terms were chosen to scale in a certain way with the particle number in order to produce a very high angular momentum state.}.
+and where we assume that $\ell \gg 1,q$ \footnote{A similar equation was found in Ref.~\cite{roncaglia_rotating_2011}, but where the $U,g$ and other terms were chosen to scale in a certain way with the particle number to produce a very high angular momentum state.}.
 Here $c$ will have units of energy.
 Note that as we increase the angular momentum of the giant vortex state, we will decrease the relevance of the interaction terms.
 We can solve this via a Bougoliubov transformation:

 We note a few things.
-Firstly, the ground state is clearly the vacuum of $\eta_q$ excitations.
+First, the ground state is clearly the vacuum of $\eta_q$ excitations.
 Next, the interaction scale will be given at leading order by the chemical potential, $E_{\mathrm{int}} = cN + \cdots \sim g\overline{n}$~\cite{roncaglia_rotating_2011}.
-If we require staying in the LLL limit this means that $cN \ll \omega_c$.
+If we require staying in the LLL limit, then this means that $cN \ll \omega_c$.
 In the limit $U\ll E_{\mathrm{int}} \ll \omega_c$, we see that these quasiparticles will have a superfluid dispersion given by:

-We note that this dispersion is exactly the same as would be obtained in Eq.~\ref{eq: coherent state EFT} for the dispersion of the $\theta$ variables in the strong interaction limit.
+We note that this dispersion is exactly the same as would be obtained in Eq.~\eqref{eq: coherent state EFT} for the dispersion of the $\theta$ variables in the strong interaction limit.
 The speed of sound for that action would be given by $\sqrt{U/m_*}$, which allows us to see that we should identify $E_{\mathrm{int}}$ with the inverse mass scale $1/m^*$.
 This was commented on in the main text.